Moussa-Kalam/alu-web_back_end/Unittests_and_integration_tests/README.md

 ## Learning objectives

 - The different between unit and integration tests
-- Common testing patterns such as mocking, parametrizations and fixtures
+- Common testing patterns such as mocking, parameterization and fixtures